Strength

 • number of sets of the exercise

-• intensity - reduced recover time
+• intensity by a reduced recovery time

 How do we develop strength?